SHIWA6/PulseTalk/README.md

 Full CI/CD deployment across Vercel + Render + Neon

-It’s fast, clean, production-ready — and built from scratch 💪
+It’s fast, clean, production-ready —

 ⭐ Star this repo if you like it!